HaikalRFadhilahh/go-ci-devsecops/README.md

-# DevSecOps Tools Continous Integration with Github Actions and Docker Container for Go-Lang
+# DevSecOps Tools Continuous Integration with Github Actions and Docker Container for Go-Lang

-This repository is a simple project or guide for the implementation of Security in DevSecOps (Development - Security - Operation) practices and emphasizes more on the practical implementation of CI (Continous Integration) Security such as SCA, SAST, DAST with tools / libraries that have been provided in each programming language used.
+This repository is a simple project or guide for the implementation of Security in DevSecOps (Development - Security - Operation) practices and emphasizes more on the practical implementation of CI (Continuous Integration) Security such as SCA, SAST, DAST with tools / libraries that have been provided in each programming language used.

 > !
-Additional Information : This repository only implements Continous Integration without Stage Test, and CI is only implemented in Go-Lang projects.
+Additional Information : This repository only implements Continuous Integration without Stage Test, and CI is only implemented in Go-Lang projects.

-The following is an explanation of each stage in CI (Continous Integration) in DevSecOps practice:
+The following is an explanation of each stage in CI (Continuous Integration) in DevSecOps practice:

-- **Unit Test (Test Stage)** : In CI (Continous Integration) Unit Test is a source code testing stage that tests each function available in the code, whether the function runs according to the expected results expected by QA with custom parameters.
+- **Unit Test (Test Stage)** : In CI (Continuous Integration) Unit Test is a source code testing stage that tests each function available in the code, whether the function runs according to the expected results expected by QA with custom parameters.

 - **Integration Test (Test Stage)** : Integration Test is a fairly important testing stage because a test is based on a case study such as Login which requires several other functions that are bound together so this process is quite slow, but with this test QA can ensure that whether an application flow can run well or not.